btzll1412/access-control-addon/README.md

-📝 COMPLETE README WITH CORRECTED WIRING markdown# 🔐 Access Control System for Home Assistant
+🔐 Access Control System for Home Assistant

 A professional, self-hosted door access control system that runs on Home Assistant.
 Control multiple doors with RFID cards, PIN codes, schedules, and emergency lockdown features - all managed through a beautiful web dashboard.